Jocelyn M. Richard, PhD

 Dakota Palmer, BS

-Erica is a rising junior at the University of Minnesota majoring in Psychology and minoring in neuroscience.
+Erica is a junior at the University of Minnesota majoring in Psychology and minoring in neuroscience.
 She is currently planning to go to medical school after obtaining her B.S., although research may be a good fit for her as well.
 For fun she enjoys dancing for the Dance Collective and MDC, and testing out her cooking skills with vegan foods.

-Iris is currently a rising sophomore at the University of Minnesota in the College of Biological Sciences.
+Iris is a sophomore at the University of Minnesota in the College of Biological Sciences.
 She is pursuing a Bachelor of Science in Neuroscience with a minor in Psychology.
 After graduation, she plans to attend medical school.
 In her free time, she enjoys outdoor activities such as hiking, swimming, and scuba diving.

 Arianna Dart, BA, Research Assistant and Coordinator at Boston Children’s Hospital